cocoreat/cocoreat.github.io/_posts/2022-04-01-Use-SSH-Agent-in-WSL2-with-Git.md

 No, this is no April Fools' Day joke.
 Instead I'll show you how to correctly set-up the SSH-agent in the Windows-Subsystem for Linux as it can be a bit tricky.
 Like most of my posts, this is more a reminder to myself on how to do it.

-First of all, we'll need to generate a pair of SSH keys, like also described in [GitHub Docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#about-ssh-key-generation).
+First of all, we'll need to generate a pair of SSH keys[^1].
 So we run the following command in bash to create an SSH key-pair using the Ed25519-algorithm:

 ```bash
 ssh-keygen -t ed25519 -C "your_email@example.com"
 ```

 You will be prompted for a passphrase.
 Although setting a passphrase is recommended for most scenarios, there are some problems with it if you're using Git in WSL2 with SSH via Visual Studio Code, e.g. the GUI-buttons in the "Source Control"-Tab for syncing a repo will not work proberly.
-Therefore, the VS Code developers recommend either using the command line for pulling/pushing, removing the passphrase from the SSH key or use HTTPS for cloning (as described [here](https://code.visualstudio.com/docs/remote/troubleshooting#_resolving-hangs-when-doing-a-git-push-or-sync-from-wsl)).
+Therefore, the VS Code developers recommend either using the command line for pulling/pushing, removing the passphrase from the SSH key or use HTTPS for cloning[^2].
 As this is my setup, I'll deliberately NOT set a passphrase.
 However, I'll recommend reading the following article on this topic: [Is it okay to use a SSH key with an empty passphrase?](https://serverfault.com/questions/142959/is-it-okay-to-use-a-ssh-key-with-an-empty-passphrase/142963#142963).

 If you want to share the genrated SSH keys between WSL and Windows, I'll recommend the following article: [Sharing SSH keys between Windows and WSL 2](https://devblogs.microsoft.com/commandline/sharing-ssh-keys-between-windows-and-wsl-2/)
-(

 As also pointed out in the article about sharing SSH keys, the SSH-agent is very picky about local file and folder permissions.
-So make sure that they are set correctly (as also described [here](https://code.visualstudio.com/docs/remote/troubleshooting#_local-ssh-file-and-folder-permissions)):
+So make sure that they are set correctly[^3]:

 ```bash
 chmod 700 ~/.ssh